 This project brought together two of the UK’s leading logistics organisations; Menzies Distribution Ltd (Menzies) and the Logistics Research Centre at Heriot Watt University.

-Most of Menzies’ return journeys were under utilised, so which presents a significant, repeatable backhaul opportunity.
+Return journeys present a significant, repeatable backhaul opportunity.
 The news publication supply chain that is closest to the end-users (customer) offers the greatest opportunity for the potential collection of WEEE products suitable for remanufacturing.

 The project was divided into three phases: